 If you want to see fields of tulips blooming, lots of little lambs frolicking or an abundance of native birds play, Southland in the spring season is a must for any nature lover.
 Discover some of our top Southland Spring experiences and enjoy the best moments that mother natural in all her beauty has to offer.

 Check out new life on a farm tour

 If you love cute newborn lambs, calves, ducklings and chicks, spring is the ultimate time to book your farm tour experience.
 The lush new spring growth and plenty of happy mothers and newborns will keep you entertained for hours.

 Spot Hoiho in The Catlins

-Observe Yellow Eyed Penguins Hoiho as they come ashore on the 180-million-year-old Petrified Forest at Curio Bay.
+Observe Hoiho Yellow Eyed Penguins as they come ashore on the 180-million-year-old Petrified Forest at Curio Bay in The Catlins.
 Yellow Eyed Penguins start preparing the new nest for the season in August with eggs typically laid in early spring.
 Over spring you will see both parents take turns incubating on the shore at Curio Bay.
-The South Catlin’s Charitable Trust are usually on site to answer any questions during the breeding season.
+The South Catlin’s Charitable Trust is usually on-site to answer any questions during the breeding season.

 Listen to the bird song on Ulva Island

 With the snow finally melted, increased food supply and rising temperature, spring is the ultimate bird spotters dream season.
 With an increased activity as the birds start mating for the season, keen listeners will be able to hear the mating calls of many of our endangered native New Zealand birds such as the South Island Saddleback, Yellowhead, Rifleman, Stewart Island Robin, and Stewart Island Brown Kiwi.